NOR10 Norwegian Language for Foreign Students level I

 Requirements for course approval

 There are five elements required for passing the course: Two individual written assignments; Two grammar tests; One oral presentation.
 The elements will be given throughout the semester, and must be handed in by the appointed date (made public at the start of term).
-Two of the elements are only given as a part of the lectures, and the students must be present at these lectures.
+Two of the elements are only given as part of the lectures, and the students must be present at these lectures.
 All elements will be graded as pass/fail, with a possibility to retake them.
 All elements must be passed in the same teaching semester.

 Grading: Pass / Fail